levino/selva_viva/src/content/trees/cedro.md

   - cedro
   - sisas
   - Cedrela dugesii Watson
-experpt: Cedar wood is a monoecious, deciduous, medium-sized to large tree usually growing 30 -40 metres tall, exceptionally to 50 metres
+excerpt: Cedar wood is a monoecious, deciduous, medium-sized to large tree usually growing 30 -40 metres tall, exceptionally to 50 metres
 general_information: "Cedar wood is a monoecious, deciduous, medium-sized to large tree usually growing 30 -40 metres tall, exceptionally to 50 metres[303
 ].
 The straight, cylindrical bole can be 60 - 120cm in diameter and unbranched for 15 - 24 metres[378
 ].
 It has buttresses that can extend 120 - 360cm up the tree[378